Academic Networks Internships

 - When you are available to start and how many hours you are looking for per week

 *We are currently accepting applications for the Summer Semester.
-Altough start dates vary slightly based on department needs, most positions begin in mid-May.
+Although start dates vary slightly based on department needs, most positions begin in mid-May.

 The Institute for Humane Studies, founded in 1961, is a nonprofit 501(c)(3) educational organization that promotes the study of economic and individual freedom across a broad range of academic and professional disciplines.
 Through various programs, IHS promotes open inquiry, critical thinking, rigorous scholarship, and creative problem solving.